 In addition to haunted Bachelor's Grove Cemetery, Illinois has well over a dozen haunted cemeteries.
 The three examples below offer very unique types of haunted cemeteries.

-- In the Alsip area, the Alsip Cemetery features poltergeist-like activity.
+In the Alsip area, the Burr Oak Cemtery features poltergeist-like activity.
 Cemetery visitors to Illinois' largest cemetery report knocks, bangs and whistles among the headstones.
-People hearing these noises claim they cannot attribute them to people, wind or weather conditions.
+People hearing these noises claim they cannot attribute them to people, wind, or weather conditions.
 Residents of homes bordering the old cemetery also report objects moving mysteriously, and hearing strange voices and whispers.

-- Waucunda Cemetery #59 features a very disgruntled ghost.
+Wauconda Cemetery features a very disgruntled ghost.
 Said to be the ghost of a pedestrian struck by a train, he appears in the back of the cemetery walking along a straight-line path until he vanishes.
 Local historians confirm that the path he walks follows the old railway line that once ran through the cemetery property that was dismantled long ago.

 Meat packing workers, farmers and teachers continue to haunt their work places in Illinois.
 Such dedicated workers may be hard to find among the living, but among the dead they appear common in Illinois.